 Flamingo – 75.00 USD per night

-MGM Resorts – Up to 2 dogs allowed with a maximum combined weight of less than 100 lbs.
+Up to 2 dogs allowed with a maximum combined weight of less than 100 lbs.
 Doggie butler services (dog sitting, walking, check-in) available for additional fees!
 Dogs are not allowed in public areas like food and beverage outlets and pool areas EXCEPT to pass through.
 Dogs must be placed in crates/kennels if left unattended in the room.
 Taxes are NOT included in the rates.

 NoMad – Dogs stay FREE!